 Islam is a Magnificent Deen:

 Since the epicenter of Deen is human, Islam is such a magnificent deen that it guides the existence of other religions under its dominance.
 And these guidelines are not hypothetical.
-In fact, their demonstration was shown by prophet Muhammad (s.a.w) and the rightly guided caliphs in the state of Madina.
+In fact, their demonstration was shown by Prophet Muhammad (Peace Be Upon Him) and the rightly guided caliphs in the state of Madina.
 The concept of jizya tells a peaceful co-existence of multiple religions under a greater dominant system of Islam as a deen.